 - Practical experience in the field of Information Technology and CompTIA Network+ and Security+ certification

 - A 2-year or 4-year degree in Information Technology, Computer Science or Cybersecurity

 - Successful completion of the Cyber Foundations pre-apprenticeship program at UMBC Training Centers or a comparable program at another institution

 Prior to applying for an apprenticeship position, candidates are expected to have foundational knowledge of computer hardware and operating systems, TCP/IP and networking and information assurance.

 The related technical instruction provided during the apprenticeship covers the following courses:

 If you meet the eligibility criteria stated above, you may submit your information to be included in the apprenticeship candidate pool, which is shared with employer partners.
-By submitting your information, you are agreeing to share this information and to receive information about the Cyber Apprenticeship Program, the Certified Cyber Analyst/Operator training program and opportunities to connect with employer partners.
+By submitting your information, you are agreeing to share this information and to receive information about the Cyber Apprenticeship Program, the Certified Cybersecurity Analyst Program and opportunities to connect with employer partners.